Techdox/techdox-docs/docs/glance.md

       - 8280:8080                                 # Exposes Glance on port 8280.
     restart: unless-stopped                       # Restarts container unless manually stopped.
 ```

 ## Explanation of Key Components

 ### Service

-	•	glance: Runs the Glance application.
+- **glance**: Runs the Glance application.
-	•	Image: Pulls the latest glanceapp/glance image from Docker Hub.
+- **Image**: Pulls the latest glanceapp/glance image from Docker Hub.
-	•	Ports: Maps port 8280 on the host to port 8080 in the container, making Glance accessible via http://<your-server-ip>:8280.
+- **Ports**: Maps port 8280 on the host to port 8080 in the container, making Glance accessible via `http://<your-server-ip>:8280`.
-	•	Volumes:
+- **Volumes**:
-	•	./glance.yml:/app/glance.yml: Mounts the local glance.yml file, containing Glance’s configuration settings.
+  - `./glance.yml:/app/glance.yml`: Mounts the local `glance.yml` file, containing Glance’s configuration settings.
-	•	/etc/timezone:/etc/timezone:ro: Syncs the container timezone with the host.
+  - `/etc/timezone:/etc/timezone:ro`: Syncs the container timezone with the host.
-	•	/etc/localtime:/etc/localtime:ro: Syncs the container’s local time with the host’s local time.
+  - `/etc/localtime:/etc/localtime:ro`: Syncs the container’s local time with the host’s local time.

 ## Glance Configuration File

-The Glance dashboard is configured using the glance.yml file.
+The Glance dashboard is configured using the `glance.yml` file.
 This file must be created before deploying the container.
 Below is an example configuration file that users can customize.

-## Example glance.yml File
+### Example `glance.yml` File

 ```yaml
 pages:
   - name: Home